ava-innersource/Liquid-Application-Framework-1.0-deprecated/CONTRIBUTING.md

 The general naming pattern is `Liquid.<area>.<subarea>`.

 ## Unit tests
 We use xUnit.net for all unit testing.
+Additionally, you can use nSubstitute for mocks and such, and leverage AutoFixture for anonymous instances.

 ## Code Style

 ### General

 The most general guideline is that we use all the VS default settings in terms of code formatting, except that we put System namespaces before other namespaces (this used to be the default in VS, but it changed in a more recent version of VS).
+Also, we are leveraging StyleCop to add to code standardization.

 1. Use four spaces of indentation (no tabs)
 1. Use `_camelCase` for private fields